1) Ignazio ‘John’ Matacia

 Antoinette ‘Toni’ Matacia was named after her aunt Antoinette Matacia-Lehrer.
 As a young girl she was educated in the schools of Spain, while her father was stationed there serving in the U.S. Air Force.
 She also attended schools in San Antonio, Texas, and was a graduate of the Incarnate Word College of San Antonio.

 Toni moved to Kenosha, WI around 2003, being employed as a legal secretary for Abbott Laboratory.
 As she loved being outdoors, she enjoyed sailing, and was a member of a bicycle club in Lake County, Illinois.
 In addition, and Toni taught an exercise class at Beech Pointe Senior Apartments in Kenosha.

 Toni, was a very troubled woman, who had left the Catholic Church and joined the Society of the Ascension, changing her name to Daya Ishaya.
-She died by her own hand in 2004 after years of severe depression.
+She died by her own hand in June of 2004 after years of severe depression.
 She was 48 at the time.

 3) REGINA ‘GINA’ MATACIA lives in Moses Lake, WA and has two children:

 Cassandra Danielle ‘Cassie’ Swisher, b.
 May 10, 1985; m.
 Bruce Hargrave June 2006.
 Their son: Eldon b.
 October 2007.

 Gina Matacia has been married twice.
 Her first husband was a Mr. Swisher whom she married during the period when the two of them were in the US Navy.
 They divorced when their children, Tony and Cassandra, were small.
 Around the time the children were going through high school, Gina married again, this time to a Mr. Green, but this marriage also ended in divorce.
 As Gina’s second husband, Mr. Green, did not adopt Tony and Cassandra, their surname remains that of their biological father, Mr. Swisher.